 You had to use your imagination and your on-line personality, and actively participate in the system, to become part of the online community of a BBS.
 This is the standard to which The KEEP operated, and the standard it continues to meet today.
 We try hard to provide not just a system for you to participate in, but an interesting, thought-provoking, imaginative and entertaining experience.

 The KEEP is still here.
 And we will endeavor to remain here for you, regardless of what new trends the Internet may follow.
-Currently, we are only accessible through the Internet, though there are plans for re-activating our dial-up modem service in the future.
+I have set up a dial-up modem for incoming calls and also it can be used to dial-out to other systems in the world from the BBS.